Aldgate Connect Community Fund

 Overview

-Aldgate Connect Community Fund was established in 2022 by the Aldgate Connect Business Improvement District (BID), a private company limited by guarantee that formally began operations in April 2020.
+Aldgate Connect Community Fund was established in 2022 by the Aldgate Connect Business Improvement District (BID), a private company limited by guarantee (Company no. 09031410) that formally began operations in April 2020.
 The BID raises £3.9 million over its five-year term through a mandatory business levy on local businesses and voluntary contributions from supporters.
-Since launching the Community Fund in 2022, the BID has distributed over £26,000 to community groups, charities, and non-profit organisations, supporting 11 projects that have benefited more than 1,700 people across Aldgate and wider communities.
+Since launching the Community Fund in 2022, the BID has supported 17 projects with £51,940 total funding, benefiting communities across Aldgate and wider areas.
 The fund operates as part of a cross-programme initiative with other BIDs across the Primera Corporation Limited portfolio.
 The Community Fund allows the BID to directly support community-driven projects with flexibility, inspiring good growth from within communities, entrepreneurship and accountability.
-The 2024 fund allocated £25,800 to six new projects expected to support an additional 355 people.
+The fund amount and priorities vary with each funding round.

 Funding Priorities